waterbycounty

 What's happening with rivers in Harris County right now?

-Harris County's primary USGS streamgage on the San Jacinto Rv is currently reading 1,700 cubic feet per second.
+Harris County's primary USGS streamgage on the San Jacinto Rv has a pipeline snapshot of 1,700 cubic feet per second.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Harris County water compare to the Texas average?